• Skip to primary navigation

 Recipe ingredients, prepped and labeled: butternut squash, leeks, blue cheese, bacon, etc.

 ★ Butternut squash: Butternut squash tastes a little like nutty sweet potatoes, with overtones of butterscotch.
-You can sub in any orange or yellow winter squash for the butternut.

 If you don't want the hassle of cubing the butternut, you can often find cubed butternut squash in Costco's refrigerated fresh vegetable section.